-“Do these people know where they coffee come from, until it is poured on their cup or tumbler, warm and fragrant, ready to be sipped to fuel their mind, body and soul for the rest of the day?”Thought the barista
+“Do these people know where their coffee comes from, until it is poured to their cup or tumbler, warm and fragrant, ready to be sipped to fuel their mind, body, and soul for the rest of the day?”Thought the barista

 That’s what a barista mostly thinks when a cup of coffee is being handed to a customer.
 When the customer turns to the barista and asks more about the coffee, this is when the barista feels more on the beam to articulate the story behind the coffee.

 Coffee is perishable.
 Coffee beans will start to lose freshness gradually after they get roasted.
 The best time to consume the coffee after the process is about a month for coffee beans and two weeks for ground coffee.
 The grains of ground coffee is more sensitive to moisture, heat, air, and light, so it is easier for them to lose freshness, flavors, and aroma.

 To serve the best coffee for the customers, the barista surveys coffee farmers in Java and Bali.
 Obviously, the barista is well connected with many coffee farmers and coffee bean producers as they are the suppliers who provide high-quality coffee every week.
 The farming system in Bali is exceptionally notable since most of the farmers adopt an organic cultivation process which refrains from using synthetic chemical fertilizers or pesticides in order to harvest fully organic coffee berries.

 In West Java, there is this network of Puslikoka, abbreviated from Pusat Penelitian Kopi dan Kakao (Indonesian Coffee and Cocoa Research Institute), which regularly conducts research and training agendas to educate local coffee farmers about the importance of high-quality coffee cultivation.
 Indonesian coffee is acknowledged among the best coffee in the world, and Indonesian coffee farmers are also recognized as crucial players in the coffee industry.